javi0x00/javi0x00/django.md

   - urls.py
 - Development server
 * Application
-  - include the app in the project
+  - include the app in the project, add application in settings.py file
 - Views
 * Urls
   - include